Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Deep Transfer Learning Methodology

 The following shows some representative examples of self-learning methods for the Unsupervised TL based intelligent vehicle perception.
 The entropy based uncertainty can be used to define the hardness of a specific training sample so as to implement an easy-to-hard curriculum learning for semantic segmentation~\cite{pan2020unsupervised}. \cite{wang2021domain} utilizes self-supervised learning to enhance the semantic segmentation performance by using depth estimation as guidance to overcome the domain gap between the source and target domains.
 They explicitly capture the correlation between task features and use target depth estimation to enhance target semantic predictions.
 The adaptation difficulty, as inferred from depth information, is subsequently utilized to enhance the quality of pseudo-labels for target semantic segmentation. \cite{shin2022mm} proposes a multi-modal extension of test-time adaptation in the context of 3D semantic segmentation.
 To improve the unstable performance of models at test time, they design both intra-modal and inter-modal modules together to acquire more dependable self-learning signals of pseudo-labels. \cite{zhang2021transfer} utilizes the multiple classifiers with attention heads to evaluate the uncertainty associated with the pseudo-labels.
 The panoramic pseudo-labels with high confidences are then used to improve the panoramic semantic segmentation prediction in an iterative fashion.

+\textbf{In-depth Discussion:} (1) Self-learning bridges the gap between supervised and unsupervised learning, which combines the advantages of the both methods by using labeled data for training and unlabeled data for further refinement.
 By leveraging self-learning in autonomous driving, the need for extensive manual annotation of data is reduced, enabling more cost-effective and efficient training of models.
-The iterative process of incorporating high-confidence classified samples and generating pseudo-labels facilitates the development of a promising classifier using only unlabeled target domain data.
-Meanwhile, the robustness and convergence of the self-learning methods is still an open question for the reliable intelligent vehicle perception.
+The iterative process of utilizing high-confidence identified samples and generating pseudo-labels facilitates promising methods using unlabeled data in target domain.
+(2) However, the robustness and convergence of the self-learning methods is still an open question for the reliable intelligent vehicle perception.
+If the initial model is not sufficiently confident and makes mistake predictions on unlabeled data, such errors might be propagated through iterations, leading to poor performance or hard convergence.